bslew/RT32netlog/README.md

 `chmod 600 ~/.RT32netlog.ini`

+### Other examples
-Check etc/netlog.ini for more examples, showing how to save to redis, files, resend data to other ports or average datagrams on selected time scales, or even apply regular expressions.
+Check [etc/netlog.ini] for more examples, showing how to save to redis, files, resend data to other ports or average datagrams on selected time scales, or even apply regular expressions.